 Author: Tara Smylie

-It’s not the easiest time to be a biotech recruiter: As you may know, biotech companies have been experiencing a surge in layoffs in recent months, and nobody knows for sure when this trend will ease up.
+When there’s a hiring freeze, it’s not the easiest time to be a biotech recruiter: As you may know, biotech companies have been experiencing a surge in layoffs in recent months, and nobody knows for sure when this trend will ease up.

 While an industry-wide dip in hiring may concern you, it also creates an opportunity to step back and take a look at your clients, your stats, and your marketing strategies.
 Here, we’ve compiled some ways to stay busy and hone your craft while you find yourself with a little more time on your hands.

-Strengthen candidate relationships
+Strengthen candidate relationships during hiring freeze

 If your stream of new talent is running thin, don’t despair – you can still reach out to your existing candidate pool and get to know them better.
 Find out how they’re doing, what they’re working on, and what their goals are.
 As you chat, be honest about what’s going on – and explain the action plan you’ll implement once the industry picks up.